sdondley/ClimateChangeChat/fast_as_fuck_perl_language_server_and_completion.md

         * not all of the mappings may work
             * still learning this stuff myself
                 * maybe when I'm an expert, I'll write another tutorial
+                    * though I could not think of a more tedious topic to write about

 # RTFMs
 * get answers for things I didn't bother to RTFM for